Multiscale Comparative Connectomics: Results

-Connectomes in this data set are bilateral (that is, for each region of interest, there is a corresponding structure in both the left and right hemispheres).
-Therefore, we can aggregate the connective abnormality of a structure across hemispheres, enabling the identification of vertices that are significant in both the left and right hemisphere.
-In Supplementary Table \ref{tab:vertex_wbtbr}, we provide a list of the 20 strongest signal vertex pairs of ROIs, which we term bilateral signal vertices.
-For most bilateral signal vertices, the ROI in one hemisphere is usually a much stronger signal vertex than the other hemisphere (for example, the left hemisphere amygdala is the 16th ranked signal vertex, while its right hemisphere counterpart is ranked 73rd).
+Connectomes in this dataset are bilateral (that is, for each ROI, there is a corresponding structure in both the left and right hemispheres).
+Therefore, we can aggregate the connective abnormality of a structure across hemispheres, enabling the identification of pairs of vertices that are significant in both the left and right hemisphere.
+In Table \ref{tab:bilateral-vertices}, we provide a list of the 10 strongest signal vertex pairs, which we term bilateral signal vertices.
+For most bilateral signal vertices, the ROI in one hemisphere is usually a much stronger signal vertex than the other hemisphere (for example, the right hemisphere cerebral peduncle is the 9th ranked signal vertex, while its right hemisphere counterpart is ranked 63rd).